Azure/azure-sdk-for-python/sdk/search/azure-search-documents/README.md

 [Azure AI Search](https://docs.microsoft.com/azure/search/) (formerly known as "Azure Cognitive Search") is an AI-powered information retrieval platform that helps developers build rich search experiences and generative AI apps that combine large language models with enterprise data.

 Azure AI Search is well suited for the following application scenarios:

 * Consolidate varied content types into a single searchable index.
   To populate an index, you can push JSON documents that contain your content, or if your data is already in Azure, create an indexer to pull in data automatically.
-* Attach skillsets to an indexer to create searchable content from images and unstructured dcouments.
+* Attach skillsets to an indexer to create searchable content from images and unstructured documents.
 A skillset leverages APIs from Azure AI Services for built-in OCR, entity recognition, key phrase extraction, language detection, text translation, and sentiment analysis.
 You can also add custom skills to integrate external processing of your content during